 The Shutdown by Higher Layer event is triggered when the upper layer shuts down the SMP connection.
-When this occurs, all sessions MUST move from the CLOSED state to the END state and all associated data structures MUST be released.
+When this occurs, all sessions move from the CLOSED state to the END state and all associated data structures is released.

 3.1.5 Message Processing Events and Sequencing Rules